MarcPayz/MarcPayz/README.md

 ## Objective

-My journey in information technology at CityTech has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to become a Tier 1 Security Analyst or specialize in Digital Forensics and Incident Response (DFIR).
+My journey in information technology at CityTech has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to become a Tier 1 Security Analyst.
+Below, I will provide the skills I've acquired throughout my learning journey, as well as the associated labs/projects.

 ## Skills